rosnovsky/rosnovskyus/src/content/blog/tech-podcasts-in-2019.md

 [![](30-top-tech-podcasts-in-2019/atp.png)](https://atp.fm/)

 Marco Arment, Casey Liss, and John Siracusa, a trio of well-known software developers, writers and producers, run this very special show.
 It's both sarcastic, and optimistic, and all-doom-and-gloom at times, but then it's something else completely.
-It's all over the place in the best sence possible.
+It's all over the place in the best sense possible.
 It is quite heavily Apple-leaning, since hosts been covering Apple or working with Apple stack for decades.
 Marco Arment, for instance, is the person responsible for [Overcast](https://overcast.fm/), without a doubt the best podcast app out there.

 <small>Accidental [iTunes](https://itunes.apple.com/us/podcast/accidental-tech-podcast/id617416468) | Accidental [RSS](http://atp.fm/episodes?format=rss)</small>